jporeilly/Istio/Labs/03 Secure with mTLS - JWT/02 service authorization/README.md

 ### <font color='orange'> 4.2 Service Authorization </font>
+Kubernetes authorizes API requests using the API server.
+It evaluates all of the request attributes against all policies and allows or denies the request.

+All parts of an API request must be allowed by some policy in order to proceed.
+This means that permissions are denied by default.
 Istio Authorization Policy enables access control on workloads in the mesh.

 ![Istio - Authorization](./img/bookinfo-authorization.png)